Requirements for a California Driver License (FFDL 5)

-A California driver license (DL) is a card which grants permission to the individual to drive on California roadways.
+A California DL is a card which grants permission to an individual to operate a motor vehicle.
 A DL includes your true full name, birth date, mailing address, signature, photograph, and physical description.
 This card must be in your possession anytime you operate a motor vehicle.
 You may apply for a DL at a Department of Motor Vehicles (DMV) field office.
 There is an application fee for an original, renewal, and duplicate DL.
-A DL is typically valid for 5 years.

 There are 4 noncommercial DL classes:

 - Basic Driver License (Class C)

 — A standard vehicle or truck for personal use on California roadways.

 — Over 15,000 pounds gross vehicle weight rating (GVWR) or a trailer coach over 10,000 pounds GVWR, when the towing is not for compensation.